omichelsen/ole.michelsen.dk/public/blog/making-an-offline-webapp-with-service-workers.md

         });
     }

 The update message includes a timestamp, so we can compare and see if it is newer than `currentTimestamp` (assuming this variable contains the timestamp of the currently loaded data).
-This example just checks if it is newer than 4 hours, but you could use a more intelligent base of comparison.
+This example just checks if it is newer than 4 hours, but you could use a more intelligent comparison method.

 Now our app is completely ready to work even in spotty network conditions.
-Everything will be super fast and served from the chache, and we will still recieve updates to our data if there is network connection.
+Everything will be super fast and served from the chache, and we will still recieve updates to our data if there a newer version is available.
 The best thing is that our app can remain largely agnostic to the presence of the service worker.
 We do not have to change any existing code, or change the way we request the data, it will just be provided to us in the fastest way possible - even offline!

-Service workers may become even more powerful in the future, as new features could improve the background updating of data even more.

 ## Background Sync